-‘Vanishing Twin Syndrome’ leaves baby with birthmark resembling his twin sister
+‘Vanishing twin syndrome’ leaves baby with birthmark resembling his twin sister

 “Vanishing twin syndrome is where someone starts off with a twin pregnancy, or even a larger multiple pregnancy, and it reduced down to a single pregnancy,” said Dr. R. Edward Betcher, Director of GYN Services, Obstetrics & Gynecology at Oschner LSU Health.
 “We may see anywhere from about three to four [occurrences] a year.”

-Fast-forward to delivery day, the day some questions were answered and others arose.
+Givens’ delivery day came with questions — some were answered, while others arose.

-The resemblance of the last ultrasound taken of Payelon’s twin and the birthmark he carries on his left knee are eye-opening.
+The resemblance between the last ultrasound taken of Payelon’s twin and the birthmark he carries on his left knee are eye-opening.

 “That caught my attention,” said Givens.